When is the Best Time to Trek the Annapurna Base Camp?

 - Khopra Danda Trek

-The “ Annapurna Base Camp Trek 7 days ” is quite challenging.
-If you are a beginner, then the trail can turn out to be quite challenging.
-The oxygen levels decrease rapidly in high altitude conditions which causes Altitude sickness in trekkers.
+The "Annapurna Base Camp Trek 7 Days" is quite challenging.
+If you are a beginner, the trail can be pretty tricky.
+At high altitudes, oxygen levels decrease rapidly, causing Altitude sickness in trekkers.

-Why Trek the Annapurna region?
+Why Trek the Annapurna Region?

 Jhinu hot spring